 There is an entire China venue at the conference centered around the theme of “The Way Forward for Digitalized Innovation and Transformation” (I heard that somewhere before…) with eight keynote speeches planned: “A Vision for a Better Future,” “Implementing a Decade of Digitalization,” “A World in Flux,” “Is It Time to Co-Create?,” “Platform Transformation,” “New Behavior Under a New Reality,” and “Enter the Metaverse.”

 Most of the “heavyweight” speakers at the China venue represent PRC firms, but not all.
 China Telecom’s executive vice president will be speaking as will the general manager and deputy general managers from, respectively, China Mobile and China Unicom’s Network Communications Group.
-ITU Secretary-General Doreen Bogdan-Martin will be speaking at the China venue, as will Telefonica’s Chairman and CEO Jose Maria Alvarez-Pallete, and Orange CEO Christel Heydemann.
+ITU Secretary-General Doreen Bogdan-Martin will also be speaking at the China venue, as will Telefonica’s Chairman and CEO Jose Maria Alvarez-Pallete, and Orange CEO Christel Heydemann.

 The Huawei booth itself focuses on its newest energy-saving 5G technologies (as described by Huawei):